CS50Hsinyu/School_District_Analysis/README.md

 3. How replace 9th grader's affect Thomas High School relative to the other schools:
-   * Since count() function will count NaN in, if we don't remove 9th grader's count number from total student counts, we will get wrong average scroe and passing percentage.This is the reason why in step1 and step 2 we caculate new_student_count by deducting Thomas High School 9th grader count from student_count.
+   * Since count() function will count NaN in, if we don't remove 9th grader's count number from total student counts, we will get wrong average score and passing percentage.
+This is the reason why in step1 and step 2 we calculate new_student_count by deducting Thomas High School 9th grader count from student_count.
    * While in step 9 to 11 calculating Thomas High School average and passing percentage, we get the number of 10th to 12th graders counts only in step 5 in order to get correct base and denominator for step 6 to step 8.

 4. How does replacing the ninth-grade scores affect the following: